soopertramp/8-Week-SQL-Challenge/README.md

  > This repository contais my submission of Case studies on the **#8WEEKSQLCHALLENGE** given by [DANNY MA](https://www.linkedin.com/in/datawithdanny/).

- > All case study requirements and resources are available in the [website pf Danny Ma](https://8weeksqlchallenge.com/)
+ > All case study requirements and resources are available in the [website of Danny Ma](https://8weeksqlchallenge.com/)

 ## TABLE OF CONTENTS
 - 🍜 Case Study #1 Danny's Diner